Silicotungstic acid

 Silicotungstic acid or tungstosilicic acid is a heteropoly acid with the chemical formula H4[SiW12O40].
 It forms hydrates H4[SiW12O40]*nH2O.
-In freshly prepared samples, n is approximately 29, but after prolonged desiccation, n = 6.
+In freshly prepared samples, n is approximately 29, but after prolonged desiccation, n becomes 6.
 It is a white solid although impure samples appear yellow.
 It is used as a catalyst in the chemical industry.

 Applications

 Silicotungstic acid is used to manufacture ethyl acetate by the alkylation of acetic acid by ethylene:

-It has also been commercialized for the oxidation of ethylene to acetic acid:
+It's also been commercialized for the oxidation of ethylene to acetic acid:

 This route is claimed as a "greener" than methanol carbonylation.
 The heteropoly acid is dispersed on silica gel at 20-30 wt% to maximize catalytic ability.

-It has also recently been proposed as a mediator in production of hydrogen through electrolysis of water by a process that would reduce the danger of explosion while allowing efficient hydrogen production at low current densities, conducive to hydrogen production using renewable energy.
+It was recently proposed as a mediator in production of hydrogen through electrolysis of water by a process that would reduce the danger of explosion while allowing efficient hydrogen production at low current densities, conducive to hydrogen production using renewable energy.

-Silicotungstic acid is also used for detecting nicotine and measuring its concentration.

 Synthesis and structure

-The free acid is produced by combining sodium silicate and tungsten trioxide followed treatment of the mixture with hydrochloric acid.
+The free acid is produced by combining sodium silicate and tungsten trioxide followed by the treatment of the mixture with hydrochloric acid.
 The polyoxo cluster adopts a Keggin structure, with Td point group symmetry.

 Hazards

-The silicotungstic acid is an irritating and odorless substance.
+Silicotungstic acid is an irritating and odorless substance.